gridcoin-community/Gridcoin-World-Site/wiki/faq.md

 That means you aren't participating in those projects or the e-mail address you have in the conf file doesn't match the e-mail address used in your BOINC manager on that machine.
-For every project you join, you also have to join the Gridcoin team on that project.
-Any changes about e-mail address on a project or team membership on a project take around a day to propagate.
+Any changes about e-mail address on a project take around a day to propagate.

 ---
 ### I use BOINC with one username but on a few machines - is it enough to have one wallet with the proper boinc\_project\_email address, or do I have to have a separate wallet on each machine?